Print

 2. Meanwhile, in a small bowl, combine 3/4 teaspoon each of garlic powder and smoked paprika, with 1/4 teaspoon salt and a few grinds of pepper.
 Toss to combine; set aside.

 5. Heat a large non-stick skillet over medium heat and add enough oil to lightly coat the bottom.
 Arrange the tofu in the skillet in a single layer seasoned side down.
 Sprinkle the top side with the remaining spice blend.
 Fry until the underside is golden brown, 6 to 8 minutes.
-Gently flip the triangles and cook the other side for about 6 more minutes.
+Flip the triangles and cook the other side for about 6 more minutes.
 (Resist the urge to move/flip tofu more than necessary).

 7. To assemble, divide the lettuce, tomatoes, cucumbers, herbs, and drained onions among 4 bowls.
-Top with tofu and drizzle with dressing.
+Top with the tofu and drizzle with dressing.

 Notes